Pegasystems: Pega Infinity

+Pega Infinity adds AI, low-code, and automation features to Pega products, including Pega Cloud, Pega Platform, Pega Customer Decision Hub, Pega Customer Service, and Pega Sales Automation.
+The portfolio uses Constellation UX, a case management tool.
+Pega Infinity ‘25 was released in 2025 as the latest version of the Pega Infinity portfolio.

 Pega Platform

-The company's core software product is the Pega Platform, part of its Pega Infinity portfolio of applications for customer engagement and digital process automation, which are designed to connect customer interfaces with back-end process automation.
+The company's core software product is the Pega Platform, part of its Pega Infinity portfolio of applications for customer engagement and digital process automation, designed to connect customer interfaces with back-end process automation.
 Its applications are certified to work on Google Cloud and other public cloud platforms, including Microsoft Azure, Amazon Web Services, and Pivotal’s Cloud Foundry.
 Various Kubernetes environments are supported.

-In March 2016 Pega introduced the Pega Client Lifecycle Management (CLM) application.
-The company added artificial intelligence into its customer service software.
-The company’s low-code development platform was highlighted in a 2018 Wall Street Journal article.

-In 2018 Pega released platform additions that used artificial intelligence for marketing campaigns, customer interfaces, and robotic automation, as well as a Blockchain kit for Ethereum.

-Pega’s Voice AI and Messaging AI analyze live customer service conversations in real time to help service agents resolve service requests with reduced manual effort.

 Legacy Transformation

 Pega’s legacy transformation services, centered on its Blueprint product, use AI technology to help enterprises modernize aging IT systems and other workflows.
-Blueprint will analyze existing legacy assets, such as codebases, PDFs, and screen recordings, and automatically create a blueprint for a reimagined, modernized cloud-native application.
+Blueprint analyzes existing legacy assets and automatically creates a blueprint for a reimagined, modernized cloud-native application.